ranger-finance/ranger-agent-kit/perps-mcp/USER_MANUAL.md

 - **API errors?**

   - Make sure your API key is correct and has access.
-  - Check the Ranger API status.
+  - Check the Perps API status.

 - **Want more logs?**
   - Set `FASTMCP_SERVER_LOG_LEVEL="DEBUG"` in your `.env` for verbose output.